traefik/traefik/docs/configuration/backends/mesos.md

 # Default: false
 #
 # groupsAsSubDomains = true

 ```

-## Labels: overriding default behaviour
+## Labels: overriding default behavior

 The following labels can be defined on Mesos tasks.
-They adjust the behaviour for the entire application.
+They adjust the behavior for the entire application.

 | Label                                                      | Description                                                                                                                                                                                                            |
 |------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|